Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Complexity Upper Bound

-In order to prove Theorem~\ref{th:modalquantizedlogicNEXPTIME}, we adapt the NEXPTIME membership of the description logic $\mathcal{ALCSCC}^{++}$ from \cite{DBLP:conf/ecai/BaaderBR20} to logic \quantlogic.
+In order to prove Theorem~\ref{th:modalquantizedlogicNEXPTIME}, we borrow from the ideas behind the proof of the NEXPTIME membership of concept satisfiability in the description logic $\mathcal{ALCSCC}^{++}$ from \cite{DBLP:conf/ecai/BaaderBR20} (which adapts a proof in \cite{DBLP:conf/gcai/BaaderE17} of the complexity of \ALC ECBoxes consistency).
+We adapt it to the logic \quantlogic.
 The difference resides in the definition of Hintikka sets and the treatment of quantization.
 The idea is to encode the constraints of a \quantlogic-formula $\phi$ in a formula of exponential length of a quantized version of QFBAPA, that we prove to be in NP.